istio/istio/README.md

 - [istio/api](https://github.com/istio/api).
 This repository defines
 component-level APIs and common configuration  formats for the Istio platform.

 - [istio/istio](https://github.com/istio/istio).
-The main Istio repo which is used to host the high-level documentation for the project, along with examples & demos.
+The main Istio repo which hosts the high-level documentation for the project, along with examples & demos.

 - [istio/manager](https://github.com/istio/manager).
 The Istio manager is
-used to configure Istio and propagate configuration to the other components of the system, including the Istio mixer and the Istio proxy mesh.
+used to configure Istio.
+It propagates configuration to the other components of the system, including the Istio mixer and the Istio proxies.
+The [_istioctl_](doc/istioctl.md) command line is here.

 - [istio/mixer](https://github.com/istio/mixer).
 The Istio mixer is the nexus of the Istio service mesh.
-The proxy delegates policy decisions to the mixer, and both the proxy and Istio-managed services direct all telemetry data to the mixer.
+The proxy delegates policy decisions to the mixer.
+Proxies and Istio-managed services direct telemetry data to the mixer.
 The mixer includes a flexible plugin model enabling it to interface to a variety of host environments and configured backends, abstracting the proxy and Istio-managed services from these details.